 A licensee may be a social guest, a sales representative, or another non-contracted professional who comes onto a property with or without invitation.
 Owners are liable for licensee injuries only if their negligence was willful.

 The third type of visitor is a trespasser.
 A property owner owes the least amount of responsibility to a trespasser, but must not attempt to injure him or her except in self-defense.
 The only time a property owner must use ordinary care is if he or she should reasonably expect trespassing.

 The Complexities of Unsafe Premises Cases

 Premises liability claims are some of the most complex personal injury cases.
 An injury attorney must identify the status of the claimant, the responsibility of the property owner, and present evidence that meets all of the proof requirements.
 At Nelson & Smith, we know what Middle Georgia courts require to move a case forward, and our Macon Premises Liability Lawyers understand how devastating an unsafe premises accident can be for our clients.

 We prepare every case as if we are going to trial.
 In doing so, we can often reduce the amount of time it takes to secure a fair settlement.
 Our firm has access to a network of experts who specialize in safety regulations, accident recreation, and injuries so that we can piece together the evidence that supports your claim.

 Our Macon Premises Liability Lawyers will work hard to uncover every detail of your case and hold the responsible party accountable for negligent maintenance.
-Whether you broke a hip because of a slippery floor or your child fell into an unfenced swimming pool, we hope you remember the name Nelson & Smith.
+Whether you broke a hip because of a slippery floor or your child fell into an unfenced swimming pool, we hope you remember the name Nelson & Smith Attorneys at Law.
 We’re here to act as your compassionate advisors and aggressive legal counsel.
 For a free case evaluation, contact our Macon office today.